ankurchavda/SparkLearning/README.md

 Apache spark does not scale well for compute-intensive jobs and consumes a large number of system resources.
 Apache Spark’s in-memory capability at times comes a major roadblock for cost-efficient processing of big data.
 Also, Spark does not have its own file management system and hence needs to be integrated with other cloud-based data platforms or apache Hadoop.
 --------------------------
 48. What do you understand by Executor Memory in a Spark application?
-Every spark application has same fixed heap size and a fixed number of cores for a spark executor.
+Every spark application has the same fixed heap size and a fixed number of cores for a spark executor.
 The heap size is what referred to as the Spark executor memory which is controlled with the spark.executor.memory property of the –executor-memory flag.
 Every spark application will have one executor on each worker node.
 The executor memory is a measure of how much memory of the worker node will the application utilize.
 --------------------------
 49. What according to you is a common mistake apache-spark developers make when using spark?
 Maintaining the required size of shuffle blocks.